 When comparing HDPE vs FRP pipe, it’s essential to understand their key differences in industrial applications.
 HDPE (High-Density Polyethylene) is flexible, lightweight, and cost-effective, making it ideal for low-pressure applications like water distribution and gas pipelines.
 On the other hand, FRP (Fiberglass Reinforced Plastic) pipes, such as those produced by CBRO Fiberglass, offer superior strength, corrosion resistance, and high-temperature tolerance, making them better suited for harsh environments such as chemical processing and wastewater treatment.
-While HDPE is easier to install, FRP pipes provide a longer lifespan and are more reliable under extreme conditions, especially where high pressure and chemical exposure are factors.
+While HDPE is easier to install, frp pipe provides a longer lifespan and is more reliable under extreme conditions, especially where high pressure and chemical exposure are factors.

 HDPE vs FRP Pipe: Key Differences in Industrial Applications